An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 A major challenge for the future of electric batteries

-However, when a battery is no longer suitable for automotive use, it often retains between 70% and 80% of its initial energy capacity.
+However, when a battery is no longer suitable for automotive use, it often still retains

-The challenge is therefore crucial: to avoid premature recycling and maximize the value of resources that have already been extracted and processed.
+to avoid premature recycling and maximize the value of resources that have already been extracted and processed.

 The REBORN project therefore aims to develop new methods to: